rodrigo-galba/UserMailService/README.md

 ## Usage

-After provisioning and constructing the projects, they should already be available for use.
+After provisioning and building the projects, they should already be available for use.

 There is an admin account with credentials:

 > login: `admin`
-> password: `s3cr3t`
+  password: `s3cr3t`

 ### Scenario: Sending an email
 #### Step 1 - Create regular user